 Where To Stay in Montenegro

 Even though Montenegro is small there are tons of hostels around the country.
 Here are some of my favorite places to stay in Montenegro:

 How to Get Around Montenegro

-Public transportation prices will vary by city, but expect to pay around 0.80 EUR ($0.90 USD) for a standard adult ticket.
+Public transportation – Public transportation prices vary by city, but expect to pay around 0.90 EUR for a standard adult ticket.

 Bus – Montenegro has an extensive intercity bus network that is comfortable and reliable.
 You can often save money by buying your ticket direct from the driver as prices are sometimes cheaper when buying tickets right as you’re looking to leave.
-However, if you are traveling during the summer, it’s worth booking in advance.
-If you have a large backpack you will be charged 1 EUR ($1.25 USD) per bag to store it under the bus.
+However, if you are traveling during the summer, it’s worth booking in advance to ensure you get a seat.

-Car Rental – Car rentals can be as low as 30 EUR ($35 USD) per day.
-Just make sure you have an International Driving Permit (IDP) as you’ll need one to rent a vehicle.
+Car Rental – Car rentals can be as low as 15-20 EUR per day for a multi-day rental.
+Just make sure you have an International Driving Permit (IDP) as you need one to rent a vehicle.

 Hitchhiking – Hitchhiking in Montenegro is possible, but it can be rather slow as many of the roads are winding and mountainous.
 Expect long waits between rides — especially outside the main summer months.
 HitchWiki is the best website for more hitchhiking info.

 The best time to visit Montenegro is between April and September.
 Peak season is July and August when the weather is warmest.
 Daily highs in the summer are usually around 31°C (89°F).